Mac Won't Accept Password After Update? Here's the Fix

 Reset Mac password with Apple ID

-After the three wrong password attempts, there may be a "Reset it using your Apple ID" option if you have enabled the "Allow user to reset password using Apple ID" in Users & Groups.
+After three incorrect password attempts, the option “Reset it using your Apple ID” will appear—but only if you’ve enabled “Allow user to reset password using Apple ID” in Users & Groups.

-- Click Forgot all passwords if you're asked to select an admin user you know the password for.
+4. Click Forgot all passwords if you're asked to select an admin user.

-- Click Deactivate Mac if this option exists.
+5. Click Deactivate Mac if this option is available.

 Reset Mac Password with Recovery Key

-If you turned on the FileVault and enabled the recovery key before, this method works.
+If you turned on FileVault and enabled the recovery key, this method works.

 Here is how:

-- Enter the FileVault recovery key you have set before.
+2. Enter the FileVault recovery key you set before.

 5. Reset NVRAM/PRAM

-But it's worth noting it only works for Intel-based Macs.
-There is no need to reset NVRAM if you are using an Apple silicon Mac.
+However, it's worth noting that this method only works for Intel-based Macs.
+There is no need to reset NVRAM if you are using an Apple Silicon Mac.

 Here is how to reset NVRAM on an Intel-based Mac: